src-d/guide/talent/job-descriptions/other-section.md

 ## Other

-- We offer visa and relocation support for those wanting to work in the Madrid office.
+- We offer visa and relocation support for those wanting to work in the Madrid or San Francisco office.